 If retail therapy is not your idea of a good day out, the Bullring is probably best avoided.
 For everyone else, welcome to Brum’s frenetic shopping hub, which has been in its current bedazzling form since 2004.
 Names such as Michael Kors, Whistles and Kurt Geiger make happy bedfellows with Bullring behemoth Selfridges.

-The Mailbox’s extensive refurbishment is coming to fruition, and word on the street is that there'll be more entertainment than ever before for those who like to shop, drink and play.
+Since its major refurbishment just a few years back, Mailbox offers even more entertainment than ever before for those who like to shop, drink and play.
 On the retail side, Harvey Nichols is joined by Emporio Armani in a fashion strut-off of monumental proportions, and shoes and handbags abound at the Mailbox's flagship fashion icons.

-Plan ahead, and you could catch a big name Premiership tie at Villa Park, where tickets are more easily secured than at most top-tier grounds.
-If you have something slightly less high octane in mind, or if it’s out of season, booking a stadium tour is a good option.
+If you’re a sports nerd you’ll want to book tickets to see Aston Villa play a match at Villa Park.
+But even if you don’t visit during the football season, booking a tour of the stadium is a good option.
 Take the long walk through the tunnel and muddy your footwear on Aston Villa's hallowed turf, before trying out the manager’s pitch-side seat.

 Once a busy port, Gas Street Basin now attracts locals and tourists alike with its colourful canal boats, first-rate wandering territory and laid-back cafés and restaurants.
 Nothing tops a meandering stroll followed by a generous brunch at neighbourhood favourite JuJus.
 If you’ve made it as far as Gas Street Basin, you’re seconds from city stalwart Brindley Place.
 We defy any visitor to fail to find exactly what they fancy in the food department.